ochieng2peter/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 guillaume@ubuntu:~/0x07$ python3 -m doctest -v ./tests/5-text_indentation.txt
 guillaume@ubuntu:~/0x07$
 Repo:

-* GitHub repository:†alx-higher_level_programming
+GitHub repository: alx-higher_level_programming
-* Directory:†0x07-python-test_driven_development
+Directory: 0x07-python-test_driven_development
-* File:†5-text_indentation.py, tests/5-text_indentation.txt
+File: 5-text_indentation.py, tests/5-text_indentation.txt
-†Done?†Help†Get a sandbox

 5. Max integer - Unittest
 mandatory
+Score: 0.0% (Checks completed: 0.0%)
-Since the beginning you have been creating ìInteractive testsî.
+Since the beginning you have been creating ‚ÄúInteractive tests‚Äù.
 For this exercise, you will add Unittests.

-In this task, you will write unittests for the function†def max_integer(list=[]):.
+In this task, you will write unittests for the function def max_integer(list=[]):.

-* Your test file should be inside a folder†tests
+Your test file should be inside a folder tests
-* You have to use the†unittest module
+You have to use the unittest module
-* Your test file should be python files (extension:†.py)
-* Your test file should be executed by using this command:†python3 -m unittest tests.6-max_integer_test
-* All tests you make must be passable by the function below
-* We strongly encourage you to work together on test cases, so that you donít miss any edge case guillaume@ubuntu:~/0x07$ cat 6-max_integer.py
+Your test file should be python files (extension: .py) Your test file should be executed by using this command: python3 -m unittest tests.6-max_integer_test All tests you make must be passable by the function below We strongly encourage you to work together on test cases, so that you don‚Äôt miss any edge case guillaume@ubuntu:~/0x07$ cat 6-max_integer.py
 #!/usr/bin/python3
 """Module to find the max integer in a list